Undocumented immigrant population of the United States

 The undocumented immigrant population of the United States is the number of resident unauthorized immigrants living on United States territory.
 The number of such immigrants, and their specific countries of origin, has always been difficult to determine, and the U.S. federal government has never undertaken an official count of such individuals.
 Estimates of this population, derived from national surveys, administrative data, and other sources of information, vary widely.
 By all measures, the population of undocumented immigrants in the U.S. declined substantially from 2007 until at least 2018.
 The Pew Research Center reported that the number of border apprehensions declined considerably after 2000, reaching a low in 2017.
 However, apprehensions rebounded to reach a new peak level in 2021.
 In a 2025 report, Pew estimated that the population of undocumented immigrants in the U.S. had risen to 14 million in 2023.
+Another Pew report estimated that about 9% of all births in 2023 were to unauthorized or temporary legal immigrant mothers.

 Size

 Until the last few years, the population of undocumented immigrants in the U.S. and southwestern border apprehensions had declined significantly over the previous decade; since then border apprehensions have exceeded 2007 levels.

-In 1980 the undocumented immigrant population was estimated at 2.06 million.
+In 1980 the undocumented immigrant population was estimated at 2.06 million and "at least fewer than 6 million", half were from Mexico in this year.
 During the 1990s, according to the nonpartisan Pew Research Center, the number rose rapidly; "from an estimated 3.5 million in 1990 to a peak of 12.2 million in 2007," then dropped sharply during the Great Recession before stabilizing in 2009.
 Pew estimated the total population to be 11.1 million in 2014, or approximately 3 percent of the U.S. population.
 This "is in the same ballpark" as figures from the United States Department of Homeland Security (DHS), which estimated that 11.4 million undocumented immigrants lived in the United States in January 2012.
 The estimate and trends are also consistent with figures reported by the Center for Migration Studies, which reported that the U.S. undocumented immigrant population fell to 10.9 million by January 2016, the lowest number since 2003.
 A 2018 paper by three Yale School of Management professors estimated that the undocumented immigrant population was in the range of 16 million to 29 million; however, the methodology presented in the Yale study has been criticized as leading to vastly overstated results.
 In a 2016 report, the Pew Research Center had estimated that some 11.1 million undocumented immigrants were living in the U.S. in 2014.
 In 2025, Pew announced that "the number of unauthorized immigrants in the United States reached an all-time high of 14 million in 2023 after two consecutive years of growth".